 - Herbs: Herbs are probably the oldest form of treatment for any ailment, and have been considered as an effective treatment for neuropathy.
 However, some herbs may react with any conventional medicine that one may be taking, so it is best to discuss the dosage with a doctor.

-- Fish oil: Apart from having many other benefits, the omega3 fatty acids are vital in reducing the symptoms of peripheral neuropathy.
+- Fish oil: Apart from having many other benefits, omega3 fatty acids are vital in reducing the symptoms of peripheral neuropathy.
 It is especially beneficial for diabetics, as it also helps improve the blood flow in distal organs.

 One of the oldest forms of medicinal treatments, Ayurveda has been used by practitioners for over 5000 years.
 Originating in the Indian subcontinent, Ayurvedic treatment is based on the balance between the body, spirit and mind.
-Ayurveda does not aim on fighting the disease, but rather to promote good health.
-According to the technique, all things in the world are connected, and one may only have good health, if their mind, body and spirit are in harmony with the rest of the universe.
+Ayurveda does not aim at fighting the disease, but rather to promote good health.
+According to the technique, all things in the world are connected, and one may only have good health if their mind, body and spirit are in harmony with the rest of the universe.
 Any disruption in harmony – and one may face illness.
 Some disruptions may be in the form of genetics, injuries, age and emotions.

 According to Ayurveda, all things are made from five elements: water, air, fire, earth and space.
-Every human has various different combinations of the elements, called the ‘doshas’, each controlling a different part of the body (for example one dosha may be responsible for consumption of food, whereas another may be responsible for muscle growth).
-The key to having a good health is to retain balance between the doshas.
+Every human has various different combinations of the elements, called the ‘doshas’, each controlling a different part of the body (for example one dosha may be responsible for the consumption of food, whereas another may be responsible for muscle growth).
+The key to having good health is to retain the balance between the doshas.
 Disruption in the balance (such as eating too much or having an unhealthy diet) may lead to disease – and this is primarily what Ayurveda aims to correct.

 Alternative medicine has been used for many centuries before the introduction of proper conventional medicine.
 They boast a simple, yet effective treatment for most ailments, with little or no side effects.
-However, efficacy of alternative medicine may vary from patient to patient.
-You should consult with a doctor before starting any dose of alternative medicinal treatment or trying to intermingle the two treatment methods for better outcome.
+However, the efficacy of alternative medicine may vary from patient to patient.
+You should consult with a doctor before starting any dose of alternative medicinal treatment or trying to intermingle the two treatment methods for a better outcome.